kavia-common/travel-photo-explorer-54981-55027/travel_photo_frontend/README-Ocean.md

 - Ocean Professional theme (blue primary, amber secondary, rounded corners, soft shadows)

 Configuration:
-- Copy .env.example to .env and set REACT_APP_BACKEND_URL to your FastAPI service URL.
+- Copy .env.example to .env and set REACT_APP_BACKEND_URL to your FastAPI service URL (no trailing slash).
+  If the frontend is served over HTTPS, ensure the backend URL also uses HTTPS to avoid mixed-content/CORS errors.

 Scripts:
 - npm start